fnplus/HACKTOBERFEST-2020-flutter-interview-questions/README.md

     The effective way to avoid the no of widget rebuilds while working with multiple Widgets as interfaces of a app that uses Bottom Navigation Tabs as it's stratergy it to utilize IndexedStack that will increase the app performace by 2x and reduces the unnecessary widget rebuilds on tab changes.

+20. How do you reduce widget rebuild?

+   You rebuild widgets when the state changes.
+This is normal and desirable, because it allows the user to see the state changes reflected in the UI.
+However, rebuilding parts of the UI that don't need to change is wasteful.

+   There are several things you can do to reduce unnecessary widget rebuilding.

+   * The first is to refactor a large widget tree into smaller individual widgets, each with its own `build` method.
+   * Whenever possible, use the `const` constructor, because this will tell Flutter that it doesn't need to rebuild the widget.
+   * Keep the subtree of a stateful widget as small as possible.
+If a stateful widget needs to have a widget subtree under it, create a custom widget for the stateful widget and give it a `child` parameter.

 ## Contributors